Asquera/eson/README.md

-# echolon-search: The elasticsearch query DSL, in Ruby
+# eson-dsl: The elasticsearch query DSL, in Ruby

-This gem provides a full implementation of the elasticsearch query DSL, independent of a client.
+This gem provides a full implementation of the ElasticSearch query DSL, independent of a client.
 At the moment, it encodes the query DSL of ElasticSearch 0.19

 Features: